Posts Tagged "development"

 Micro-mythbusting

-Travelling to Iloilo at the beginning of the month in order to conduct an assessment of a microfinance programme that targets people with disabilities as clients, I was required to undertake a bit of a crash course in microfinance theory.
-Microfinance – the provision of small loans (and other financial services) to the poor to enable them to avoid using traditional moneylenders who...
+A Sari Sari store run by two microfinance clients, both PWDs Travelling to Iloilo at the beginning of the month in order to conduct an assessment of a microfinance programme that targets people with disabilities as clients, I was required to undertake a bit of a crash course in microfinance theory.
+Microfinance – the provision of small loans (and other financial services) to the poor to enable...

 Read More